hopsoft/han/readme.md

   resource_type: "object",
   resource: {
     name: "User",
-    value: { // the item is your custom object
+    value: { // the value is your custom object
       id: 1,
       name: "Han Solo",
       team: "Rebel Alliance"
     },
-    transitions: [ // note: transition values are actions {
+    transitions: [ // the actions that can be performed with the resource {
-        type: "soft", // note: this is a soft transition (params demonstrate possiblities)
+        type: "soft", // param values should be updated prior to invocation
         name: "Update User",
         href: "http://api.example.com/users/1",
         verbs: [ "PUT" ],